 As more scholars embrace the benefits of blogging and social media as ways to draw attention to their articles, there are a lot of opportunities for journals to help.

 If you want to speed up peer review at your journal, reassessing your team's current process is the place to start.

 As the scope of digital humanities initiatives continues to evolve and grow, scholars and librarians are surfacing innovative possibilities for the field.

-What steps can editors take to attract high-quality submissions needed to grow the reputation and impact of their journal?
-Panel-style webinar explores the many angles of this question.
+What steps can scholarly journal editors take to attract more high-quality submissions needed to grow the reputation and impact of their journal?
+This panel-style webinar explores the many angles of this question.

 We've rolled out some great features including: bulk manuscript tagging, the ability for editors to upload files to decision letters, and more.

 Rather than charge authors article processing fees upon acceptance, some journals charge every author a relatively small manuscript submission fee instead.
 The benefits of this model are several.

 To keep predatory journals off Scholastica, we've developed a set of requirements journals must meet before they can be activated and allowed to accept submissions.